JulianLet/RPi_GameEngine/README.md

-Pi Game Engine by Julez
+#Pi Game Engine by Julez

-A lightweight game engine for the Raspberry Pi Pico, built from scratch.
+A lightweight game engine for the Raspberry Pi Pico W, built from scratch.
 This project demonstrates an Entity-Component-System (ECS) architecture with events, physics, and dynamic collision detection, along with sample games.

-Features
+##Features

 Entity-Component-System (ECS): Modular design to separate data, behavior, and logic.